 More than 2,700 types of plants grow throughout the Chesapeake Bay watershed, ranging from tiny, single-celled algae to tall, sturdy trees.
 Plants grow in nearly every habitat, from upland forests to the Bay's shoreline to our own backyards.

 Plants can help indicate the health of the larger Bay ecosystem.
 For example, large algae blooms are often a sign of nutrient pollution in the water.
 Bay grasses—also called submerged aquatic vegetation, or SAV—are sensitive to pollution but quick to respond to improved water quality, so their abundance is also a good indicator of Bay health.

 Click on the images below to learn about some of the plants and trees that grow in the Chesapeake Bay watershed.

-Algae are simple plants that lack roots, stems, leaves and a vascular system.
+Algae are simple plants lacking roots, stems, leaves and a vascular system.
 Like all other plants, algae go through photosynthesis and need sunlight to grow.
 Some algae species can be confused with bay grasses, because they look similar and grow in the same places.

 At least 50 types of trees grow in the Chesapeake Bay watershed.
 Some trees are deciduous, meaning they lose their leaves each autumn and grow new ones in spring.
 Other trees are evergreen and do not lose their leaves.